Interior Designer

 Most commonly, a lighting designer will focus on specific aspects of the design process such as specifying particular types of light fixtures, creating lighting plans, wiring and installing lighting systems, or finding electrical solutions to balance energy costs.

-Additional Resources for Interior Designers
+Additional Resources

 Interior Designer FAQ

 The salary earned by an interior designer varies significantly depending on the location, experience, and skill level of the professional.
 A skilled interior designer with substantial experience designing buildings and a portfolio of high-profile projects can earn a salary in excess of $100,000 per year.
+Top earning interior designers in California, New York, Arkansas, Massachusetts, Rhode Island, and the District of Columbia reported salaries ranging from $112,070 to $120,690, which is nearly double the mean annual wage of $61,400 for the profession reported by the Bureau of Labor Statistics.

 Most certified interior designers hold a bachelor’s degree in interior design or a bachelor’s degree in interior architecture.
 However, It is possible to earn interior design certification with a degree in a field outside of interior design.
 Students who initially earn a degree in a field other than interior design must complete undergraduate courses in interior design, such as an interior design certificate before they can qualify for certification.

 Interior design is a popular career choice because the profession provides an opportunity to work in a creative field while earning a competitive salary.
 In addition, career advancement opportunities are largely dependent on an individual’s ability to draw positive attention to their work and develop a positive professional reputation.
+Some individuals are also drawn to the profession because of the relatively low barrier to entry, which means that anyone with strong design and business skills can thrive in the field.